CMU-99P-Fall25-Practicum/Omen/README.md

 python3 omenloader.py timeseries \
   --root ../../example_files/2_output-result \
   --csv <filename>.csv \
-  --db <output path>.sb \
+  --db <output path>.db \
   --table ping_data \
   --if-exists replace \
   --aggregate-by movement_number
 ```
 - `--csv=<filename>.csv` is the name of the file containing summary ping data (as opposed to ping data from a specific timeframe). **NOTE**: the path to this file is rooted by `--root`.

-3) spin up a Grafana docker container directed at the database.
+#### 2. spin up a Grafana docker container directed at the database.

+Spool up the docker container, making sure to map the database created in the last step: `docker run -d -v ./<db output path>.db:/var/lib/grafana/data.db -p 3000:3000 3_omen-output-visualizer-grafana`

+Update the Dashboard.json file with the UID of the sqlite datasource in Grafana (access the datasource in the Grafana UI and copy the string after 'edit': `http://localhost:3000/connections/datasources/edit/<this string>`)

+Import a new dashboard and feed in Dashboard.json

 # Architectural Diagrams